Spartacau5/meeting/server/README.md

 ## Make a backup of the mongodb database

-- Run `mongodump --host="localhost:27017" --db=schej-it` to make a backup
+- Run `mongodump --host="localhost:27017" --db=gatherly` to make a backup
 - Run `mongorestore --uri mongodb://localhost:27017 ./dump --drop` to restore